boomcamp/WP-1-Web-Resume/README.md

 # Plugin

-Create a custom plugin of your `Work history` and it should be display in table format.
+Create a custom plugin of your `Work history` and it should be display in table format, store your store your generated json file using [gist](https://gist.github.com/). look for this [example](https://gist.githubusercontent.com/thomasdavis/c9dcfa1b37dec07fb2ee7f36d7278105/raw/eb7968eb551bee9e3136b420394549b9680439d4/resume.json)

 Helpers: